 Central African Republic has one of the world's most serious food emergencies.
 Mercy Corps is working with community organizations to give families a stronger future.
 PHOTO: Jenny Bussey Vaughan/Mercy Corps

 The hunger crisis in Central African Republic is one of the world’s most serious emergencies.
 Plagued by poor governance and corruption, the country has been trapped in a cycle of conflict and underdevelopment for years.
-It has one of the lowest levels of human development in the world and a fragile economy that has left 2.5 million people food insecure.
+It has the lowest ranking on the UN’s Human Development Index and a fragile economy that has left 2.5 million people food insecure — half of its population.

 Yet we still see a brighter future there.
 Mercy Corps is training vulnerable people to earn and save money to make their families more resilient.
 We’re also working with community organizations to monitor human rights, engage marginalized groups, and better manage the disputes that make people so vulnerable.

 Great progress has been made to alleviate hunger around the world, but there is still so much work to be done.
 We need your help.